AndrewT11/Daily-Planner-for-Life/README.md

 ## Installation Instructions
 No installation necessary.
 1) Click on live page.
-2) Push "Begin Quiz"
+2) Select time you have plans.
-3) Answer the multiple choice question.
+3) Insert Plans.
-4) Pray your answer is right.
+4) Save plans.
-4) After finishing all questions, see if you got the high score!
+4) Success!